OpenACC/openacc-best-practices-guide/02-Porting.markdown

 well by improving cache use and vectorization.

-OpenACC may be used to accelerate applications on accelerators that have a discreet memory or that have a memory space that's shared with the host.
+OpenACC may be used to accelerate applications on accelerators that have a discrete memory or that have a memory space that's shared with the host.
 Even on devices that utilize a shared memory there is frequently still a hierarchy of a fast, close memory for the accelerator and a larger, slower memory used by the host.
-For this reason it is important to structure the application code maximize reuse of arrays regardless of whether the underlying architecture uses discreet or unified memories.
-When refactoring the code for use with OpenACC it is frequently beneficial to assume a discreet memory, even if the device you are developing on has a unified memory.
+For this reason it is important to structure the application code maximize reuse of arrays regardless of whether the underlying architecture uses discrete or unified memories.
+When refactoring the code for use with OpenACC it is frequently beneficial to assume a discrete memory, even if the device you are developing on has a unified memory.
 This forces data locality to be a primary consideration in the refactoring and will ensure that the resulting code exploits hierarchical memories and is portable to a wide range of devices.